MelbourneDeveloper/Device.Net/README.md

 ## Quick Start

-Please download one of the samples, or add the NuGet packages you need.
+Please download one of the samples in 'Samples & Unit Tests', or add the NuGet packages you need to a fresh project.
 This is UWP code.
 The only difference for Windows is that you would call WindowsHidDeviceFactory.Register().

 ```cs
         private static async Task InitializeTrezor()